 For public reporting, we strongly suggest posting to the Capital Crescent Trail Users group on Facebook.
 Posts made there get displayed immediately on Facebook and can include photos, while reports made to cctrail.org only get displayed on this page, after being reviewed by a human, and cannot include photos.

 You can email a report to us at [email protected], or you can submit it here on this page.
 You MUST be logged in to submit a report on this page.
 You can login by: FaceBook, Twitter, or email address.
 To submit a report here, start typing at "Enter your Trail Report" below.
 Enter a 1 sentence main point in that field, and the details in the larger field below it.
 When done, click "POST".

-Reports will be posted after they are reviewed.
+Reports will be posted here after they are reviewed.
 Your email address will not be posted.
-Reports are left up for later viewing, so older reports may no longer apply.
+Reports are left up for later viewing, so older reports that no longer apply will be visible.

 As of Wednesday afternoon, 9/6/2017, there is a huge tree down blocking the trail in DC, just below MD-DC line.